A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

-Another motivation stimulating the research for new methodologies to deal with ordinal responses is the reduced interpretability of parameter estimates of GLMs with respect to simpler linear regression; this aspect is relevant in operational scenarios, where decision-makers should be able to interpret and quantify the impact of an explanatory variable without assuming background knowledge on the underlying statistical model.
-For this reason, Giudici and Raffinetti \citep{Giudici2021} proposed the use of a regression model with ordinal responses in cyber-risk assessment, which we briefly present in the following.
+Despite the wide applicability of ordered logit or probit, more general approaches can be envisaged to overcome limitations from the potential violation of model assumptions (in this case, the proportional odds hypothesis).
+Another motivation stimulating research for new methodologies to deal with ordinal responses is the reduced interpretability of parameter estimates of GLMs with respect to simpler linear regression.
+This aspect is relevant in operational scenarios, where decision-makers should be able to interpret and quantify the impact of an explanatory variable without assuming background knowledge of the underlying statistical model.
+For this reason, we briefly present a recent proposal regarding the use of a regression model with ordinal responses in cyber-risk assessment.